phronmophobic/membrane.stretch.alpha/README.md

 Almost all layout boils down to measuring elements (see `membrane.ui/bounds`), partitioning space, and moving things around (see `membrane.ui/translate`).

-As an example, let's take a lookout the implementation of `vlayout`:
+As an example, let's take a look at the implementation of `vlayout`:

 ```clojure
 (defn vlayout